- HR News and Trends

 We wouldn’t advise this, as employees may potentially have the grounds to issue a direct or indirect discrimination claim or claim constructive unfair dismissal if they resign in protest.

-A better course of action would be providing employees with impartial, factual information to help them make informed decisions regarding their vaccination.
+A better course of action would be providing employees with impartial, factual information to help them make informed decisions regarding their vaccination, such as the material contained in the government’s employers communication toolkit.

 Do we have to give staff paid time off to have the vaccine?